ilse-espino/ironhack-projects/module_2/Billboard_Top_Weekly/README.md

     - Imagine Dragons, Taylor Swift, matchobx Twenty, and Train have been 3 times in the top 5.

 *Billboard vs Spotify*

+A comparison was made between the top 10 songs per year from 2017-July 2019 from Billboard Hot 100 and Spotify.

+* Billboard's songs were obtained by the number of weeks and being present on the top 10 position.
+* Spotify's songs were obtained from the top streams.
+* The top 10 songs for each year differ greatly but they share some of the Artists.
+* Spotify has most of their top songs containing the same artists.
+* The following assumptions can be derived:
+    - Spotify users tend to stream an artists album rather than a hit song.
+    - Billboard analyzes top songs from different streaming services, concluding that Spotify may not be a top streaming service, or may not have much influence.

 detailed explanation of your approach and code for constructing visualizations and organizing them into a Story as well as your results, obstacles encountered, lessons learned, and a link to your completed Tableau workbook.